OSGConnect/OUTDATED-tutorial-swift/README.md

 	$ cat output/average.out
 	51

-SWIFT uses parameters in the `sites.xml` file to determine parameters to use when submitting jobs to HTCondor.
-The key value to note is the pool element which sets the name for the pool that SWIFT submits to.
+Swift uses parameters in the `sites.xml` file to determine parameters to use when submitting jobs to HTCondor.
+The key value to note is the pool element which sets the name for the pool that Swift submits to.
 Additionally, the `+ProjectName` value needs to be set to the project that you're submitting as.The source for the `sites.xml` file follows:

 	<config>
 	  <pool handle="osg">